-- 3.21 Impairment due to arthritis (pp 82 83, AMA 4 Guides) can be assessed by measurement of the distance between the subchondral bone ends ("joint space") if radiography is performed in defined positions.
+- 3.21 Impairment due to arthritis (pp 82-83, AMA 4 Guides) can be assessed by measuring the distance between the subchondral bone ends ("joint space") if radiography is performed in defined positions.
 It indicates the thickness of articular cartilage.
-No notice is to be taken of other diagnostic features of arthritis such as osteophytes, or cystic changes, in the bone.
-Hip radiography can be done in any position of the hip, but for the knee and ankle specified positions must be achieved by the radiographer. - 3.22 Table 62 (p 83, AMA 4 Guides) indicates the impairment assessment for arthritis based on articular cartilage thickness. - 3.23 If arthritis is used as the basis for impairment assessment in this way, then the rating cannot be combined with gait disturbance, atrophy, or range of movement assessments.
-It can be combined with a diagnosis-based estimate. (see Table 3.1 above). - 3.24 When interpreting Table 62 (p 83, AMA 4 Guides) if the articular cartilage interval is not a whole number, round to the higher impairment figure.
+No notice is to be taken of other diagnostic features of arthritis such as osteophytes, or cystic changes, in the bone. - Hip radiography can be done in any position of the hip, but specified positions for the knee and ankle (p 82, AMA 4 Guides) must be achieved by the radiographer. - 3.22 Table 62 (p 83, AMA 4 Guides) indicates the impairment assessment for arthritis based on articular cartilage thickness. - 3.23 If arthritis is used as the basis for impairment assessment in this way, then the rating cannot be combined with gait derangement, muscle atrophy, muscle strength or range of movement assessments.
+It can be combined with a diagnosis-based estimate (See Table 3.3). - 3.24 When interpreting Table 62 (p 83, AMA 4 Guides) if the articular cartilage interval is not a whole number, round to the higher impairment figure.